ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

         # seed the result dict in the object
         # we primarily care about changed and state
-        # change is if this module effectively modified the target
+        # changed is if this module effectively modified the target
         # state will include any data that you want your module to pass back
         # for consumption, for example, in a subsequent task
         result = dict(